 6. Selective Service Registration.
 In addition, male applicants must be able to provide evidence of registration for the Selective Service program (or evidence of exemption), but we do not require that this is submitted with the application.
 See below for further information.

 All applications are screened by our Selection Committee utilizing a holistic review.
-This is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics, and when considered in combination, how the applicant might contribute value to our program and as a physician.
+This is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics, and when considered in combination, how the applicant might contribute to our program’s mission and as a future practicing physician.
 This means that we take into account the entirety of students’ performance and background in determining who we offer interviews to.
-Thus, we do not have a minimum board score requirement (USMLE and/or COMLEX)—we only require that you have passed each step that you have taken.
+Thus, we do not have a minimum board score requirement (USMLE and/or COMLEX) —we only require that you have passed each step that you have taken.
 We review all applications that have passing scores, even if you failed on initial attempts.
 Students’ clinical performance and extracurricular activities (e.g. research, community engagement, volunteer work, leadership positions, life experience before medical school) are very important parts of our review.
 We value diversity in all of its forms – socioeconomic status, race/ethnicity, gender identity, sexual orientation, and living with disability.

-We generally do not review applications until after the release of the Dean's Letter on September 29th.
-Due to the time required to do a thorough holistic review, and the fact that we do not usually extend interview offers until all applications are reviewed, our interview invites do not come out until the last two weeks of October.
+We generally do not review applications until after the release of the Dean's Letter in the end of September.
+Due to the time required to do a thorough holistic review, and the fact that we do not usually extend interview offers until all applications are reviewed, our interview invites usually do not come out until the last two weeks of October.

 For the 2023-2024 interview season, we will follow the AAMC’s recommendations and University of California rules and perform all interviews in a virtual fashion.
 Interviews will be scheduled between mid-November and the end of January.